 A Blissy Silk Pillowcase is a great idea for protecting hair when you need to sleep with hair extensions whether it’s short, mid-lengths, or long hair.
 Blissy is extremely soft and gentle, helps stop breaking, and is far better quality than a satin pillowcase.

 A good detangling brush protects the hair without any pull on the extensions.
 Starting at the tips and gently brushing your hair in between the extensions will avoid knots and tangles.
 Brushing your hair before you go to bed helps remove buildup and tangles.

 3) Protect your hair with braids

 Putting your hair in a loose braid before going to sleep will help keep each extension secure and free of knots.
 This is also a good way to avoid tangles or stress on the hair which can cause breakage.
 Secure the braid with a silk scrunchie.
 A hair tie could cause breakage depending on the type.

 4) Secure your hair in a low-positioned ponytail

 A ponytail keeps your hair intact, especially if you use a silk scrunchie.
 If you wear a low ponytail to bed, make sure you put the ponytail in the direction opposite to how you sleep.
 You should also make sure to keep the ponytail loose and not too tight so it doesn't pull on your hair strands.
 And use the right kind of hair tie (a silk scrunchie) to lessen the tension.

 Wearing your hair in buns can also help protect your hair extensions, especially if you have long hair.
 The goal is to avoid pulling on the extensions while ensuring your own hair strands avoid breakage.

 These caps usually look like a shower cap but are much softer.
 Before putting the cap on, tie your hair into one or two buns.
-The best sleep caps are made of silk.
+The best sleep caps are made of silk, like the Blissy Bonnet.